thingsboard/thingsboard.github.io/docs/user-guide/oauth-2-support.md

 In this case User is going to be logged into the Tenant which name is going to be equal to user's email domain name.
 Additionally, for every user we are going to create a new Customer and Customer name is going to be user's email.

-To map these external users from Google and Auth0 platform we are going to use built-in [basic mapper](/docs/user-guide/oauth-2-support/#basic-mapper).
+To map these external user infos from Google and Auth0 platform we are going to use built-in [basic mapper](/docs/user-guide/oauth-2-support/#basic-mapper).

 If [basic mapper](/docs/user-guide/oauth-2-support/#basic-mapper) functionality will not fit your business needs, with the help of [custom mapper](/docs/user-guide/oauth-2-support/#custom-mapper) you are able to add an implementation that fits your specific goals.